Cozy Peach Kitchen

 Labeled ingredients used to make banana muffins.

-• Non-dairy milk: Unsweetened, unflavored soy milk is my go-to but coconut, almond and oat also work well.
+• Non-dairy milk: Unsweetened, unflavored soy milk is my go-to but coconut (the boxed kind, not the full-fat canned kind), almond, and oat also work well.

 • Flax egg: This is 1 tablespoon ground flax seed with 3 tablespoons water.
 You can also use chia seeds in place of flaxseed.